danielcolquitt/Linear-beamformers/README.md

 Simulates a plane wave propagating to/from infinity.

-## linear_beamformer.m
+## DAS_beamformer.m

-Does the beamforming (DAS) --- computes the steering vector for a given bearing; assumes incident plane wave.
+Applied conventional delay-and-sum (DAS) beamerformer --- computes the steering vector for a given bearing; assumes incident plane wave.

 ## DoA.m